Save Extra Cost & Increase Your ROI Buy Now

 Detailed Design: Logical Structure Of Each Module and how those will be linked with each other.

-Disclaimer## All this brainstorming, initial sketch, and software requirement specifications all be needed while writing the code.
+Disclaimer## All this brainstorming, initial sketching, and software requirement specifications will be needed while writing the code.

 Phase 2: Design